 All subscribers gets one/year free refill of any of our products.
 You simply login by visiting the “My Account” page.
 After that, simply choose the item your are running out of.
 Add it to cart > Checkout > Voila, we send it to you within the next couple of days.
 You only pay for shipping!

 Yes, in your first box included is a link to our shaving guide.
 After your first 2-3 shaves your technique should be good enough for you to be able to finish your shaves in 4-5 minutes.
-And should you need, as a subscriber you can contact us for a live 1-on-1 video shave consultation via Skype.
+Still need help?
+Please feel free to contact us for further assistance.

 Currently we are only offering payments by Stripe.